-8. Inspecting the implant, electrodes and sizing tool
+8. Inspecting the cochlear implant and electrodes

 If the Sterile Silicone Implant Template is not unpacked see 2.
-Opening the CI500 Series Sterile Silicone Implant Template on page 31.
+Opening the CI500 Series Sterile Silicone Implant Template on page 30.

+Sterile field

-- 1. Remove the implant tray (white seal) from the packaging. - 2.
-Tear open the seal of the implant tray and check the tray contains an implant and a Cochleostomy Sizing Tool. - 3.
-Remove the implant. - 4.
-Confirm the implant is not damaged and the electrode is contained within the sheath.
+- 1. Remove the cochlear implant from the sterile packaging tray. - 2.
+Confirm the cochlear implant is not damaged.

-From this point, do not use monopolar electrosurgical instruments on the neck and head of the patient.
+- To avoid infection or revision surgery, do not use the implant if the sterile package or the implant are damaged. - To avoid damage to tissue or the implant, from this point do not use monopolar electrosurgical instruments on the neck and head of the patient.

-Bipolar electrosurgical instruments may be used; however the cautery electrode tips must not contact the cochlear implant and should be kept more than 1 cm ($\frac{1}{2}$ in) from the electrodes.
+Bipolar electrosurgical instruments may be used; however the cautery electrode tips must not contact the cochlear implant and should be kept more than 1 cm (1⁄2 in) from the electrodes.

-To avoid damage to the cochlear implant:
+To avoid damaging the cochlear implant:

-- · minimise handling of the electrode - · do not bend the electrode as it is malleable and will deform - leave the sheath on the electrode until just after insertion.
+- do not bend the electrode as the stiffening element inside is malleable and will deform. - leave the protective tube on the electrode until just before insertion.